Generating cosmological perturbations in non-singular Horndeski cosmologies: Introduction

 We comment, however, that the possible presence of early dark energy makes the scale invariant Harrison--Zeldovich spectrum with $n_S = 1$ consistent with observations~\cite{Ye:2021nej,Jiang:2022uyg}.
 Hence, we also briefly consider a bounce model with the flat power spectrum.

 This paper is organized as follows.
 We introduce our class of Horndeski models and discuss early contracting stage of bouncing universe in Secs.~\ref{sec:preliminaries}, \ref{sec:solution-powerlaw}.
 We derive the properties of linearized scalar and tensor perturbations generated at that stage in Sec.~\ref{subsec:perturbations}, while in Sec.~\ref{sec:dilatation} we point out the relation between the flatness of the spectra and approximate dilatation invariance of the models.
 Sections \ref{sec:srong-preliminaries} and \ref{sec:u-bound-gen} are central in our relatively general discussion in Sec.~\ref{preliminary_bounce}: we observe that there is tension between the small value of $r$ (and to lesser extent the red scalar spectral tilt), on the one hand, and the requirement of the absence of strong coupling, on the other.
 We consider this issue at qualitative level in Sec.~\ref{sec:srong-preliminaries} and proceed to quantitative analysis in Sec.~\ref{sec:u-bound-gen}.
 We illustrate this tension in Sec.~\ref{sec:explicit-bounce}, where we derive lower bounds on $r$ in very concrete models, first with the $\Lambda$CDM scalar tilt \eqref{jul17-22-1}, and then with $n_S=1$.
 We conclude in Sec.~\ref{sec:conclude}.
-Appendices A, B, and C contain details of more technical character.
+Appendices A, B, C contain details of more technical character.
+Appendix D is dedicated to the calculation of a specific form of covariant Lagrangian functions for our model.
+In Appendix E we proceed with conformal transformation of the metric and show how scale factor and Hubble parameter change after this transformation.
+Finally, Appendix F contains a concrete example of stable and subluminal evolution, which starts from contraction, then bounce occurs and after that Universe turns into general relativity (GR) kination.